 Total driving: 215km, 3 hours 15 mins.

-Ps.
-For more inspiration on what to do during days 5-7, check out my article on 15 Spectacular Things To Do In South Iceland.
+For more inspiration and detailed information on what to do during days 5-7, check out my article on 15 Spectacular Things To Do In South Iceland.

-- Morning: hike to see the eruption at Fagradalsfjall or visit in the Blue Lagoon.
+- Morning: follow my self-guided walking tour of Reykjavik or hike to see the eruption site at Fagradalsfjall or visit in the Blue Lagoon.
 After a jam-packed week on the road, you might appreciate a soak in some hot water!

 - Lunch: enjoy the traditional fishing vibes at Café Bryggjan in Grindavík.